Wimmics/olivaw/docs/examples/nrv/README.md

 Subjects `all-modules` and `all-fragments` are decided to be skipped here because it would be redundant since there is only one module here.

+The command that was run to launch the tests was `olivaw test model`.

 You can check the [NRV turtle model report](./model-test-manual-NicoRobertIn-2024-06-06T14-32-37.ttl) and the [NRV markdown model report](./model-test-manual-NicoRobertIn-2024-06-06T14-32-37.md)